DarkRedman/multipass-social-sharing/README.md

 # multipass-social-sharing
 A web Application to program post in social networks (Facebook, Twitter, Instagram ...)

+Note: In some cases sqlite can throws `sqlite3.OperationalError` errors.

 # To launch it (linux WSL)